-What is the most important information I should know about torsemide (Demadex)?
+What is the most important information I should know about torsemide (Demadex, Demadex I.V.)?

 You should not use this medicine if you are allergic to sulfa drugs or if you are unable to urinate.

-What should I discuss with my healthcare provider before taking torsemide (Demadex)?
+What should I discuss with my healthcare provider before taking torsemide (Demadex, Demadex I.V.)?

 You should not use torsemide if you are allergic to it, or if:

-- you need to have any type of x-ray or CT scan using a dye that is injected into your veins, tell your caregivers that you currently take torsemide.
+If you need to have any type of x-ray or CT scan using a dye that is injected into your veins, tell your caregivers that you currently take torsemide.

 Torsemide is not approved for use by anyone younger than 18 years old.

-If you have cirrhosis or other liver problems, your doctor may want to give your first dose of this medicine in a hospital or clinic setting to quickly treat any serious side effects that occur.
+If you have cirrhosis or other liver problems, you may receive your first injection in a hospital or clinic setting to quickly treat any serious side effects.